RudraModi360/Agentry/docs/GAP_ANALYSIS.md

 - The agent struggles to "explain" *why* it's doing an edit because it sees the edit as a simple string replacement task.

 **The Gap:**
 - **Semantic Edits vs. String Edits:** Copilot understands "Add error handling to this function".
 It identifies the function scope (AST) and inserts code.
-Scratchy tries to string-match `def foo():` and might fail on whitespace.
+Agentry tries to string-match `def foo():` and might fail on whitespace.
 - **Feedback Loop:** When Copilot generates code, it often runs a background linter/syntax checker.
 If `edit_file` introduces a syntax error, advanced agents catch it immediately.
-Scratchy would leave the broken file.
+Agentry would leave the broken file.

 **Recommendation:**
 - **AST-Aware Tools:** Implement tools that can `replace_function(name, new_code)` or `insert_import(module)`.